-You would design new buildings so that people have practical, attractive, safe places in which to live and work
+You would design new buildings so that people have practical, attractive, safe places in which to live and work.

 You might also restore old buildings so they can be used for a new purpose.

-You'd be responsible for a building project from the earliest stages through to completion, including designing the land around the building.
+You would be responsible for a building project from the earliest stages through to completion, including designing the land around the building.

-You'd talk with clients about their needs and expectations and draw designs for them to see and approve.
+You would talk with clients about their needs and expectations and draw designs for them to see and approve.

 Once you and your clients have agreed the design, you would:

-You'd work closely with other construction professionals to ensure the building meets safety standards, building regulations and planning laws.
+You would work closely with other construction professionals to ensure the building meets safety standards, building regulations and planning laws.
 It would also be useful to have an awareness of the social and environmental impact of your work.

 You might set up and maintain power systems for engineering projects and buildings or ensure that street lights work.